1996fanrui/flink-kubernetes-operator/flink-autoscaler-standalone/README.md

 `Flink Autoscaler Standalone` rescales flink job in-place by rest api of [Externalized Declarative Resource Management](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/elastic_scaling/#externalized-declarative-resource-management).
+`RescaleApiScalingRealizer` is the default implementation of `ScalingRealizer`, it uses the Rescale API to apply parallelism changes.

 Kubernetes Operator is well integrated with Autoscaler, we strongly recommend using Kubernetes Operator directly for the kubernetes flink jobs, and only flink jobs in